Andrew Parfitt: Early life and education

 Andrew James Parfitt graduated with a BE (Electrical and Electronic) and PhD (Electrical and Electronic Engineering) from the University of Adelaide, the latter in 1992.
 His PhD thesis was entitled "Substrate Supported Metal Strip Antennas for Monolithically Fabricated Millimetre Wavelength Arrays", and was overseen by Peter H. Cole.
+His position at Adelaide (to Senior Lecturer) was facilitated by Cole, and Parfitt never achieved the rank of Associate / Professor.

 Career

 Parfitt was previously the CEO of CRC Satellite Systems and general manager of CSIRO space programs.
 In 2004, he was appointed as the director of the Institute for Telecommunications Research at the University of South Australia.
 He has held adjunct academic positions at the University of Adelaide, University of Sydney, and Macquarie University.

 In December 2012, Parfitt was appointed as the deputy vice-chancellor (academic) of the University of Newcastle in Newcastle, New South Wales.
 He remained in the role until 2016, when he was appointed as the next provost of the University of Technology Sydney.
 He was the provost and senior vice-president of the University of Technology Sydney from 2017 to 2021.

 In November 2021, he was appointed as the fifth vice-chancellor and president of the University of Technology Sydney.
+Parfitt's management performance, in particular his UTS restructure and staff reduction campaign, was criticised in a January 2026 article in the Australian Financial Review.
+Consulting firm Ernst Young has warned of risk management issues in the implementation of a large software project that he signed off on, an enterprise resource planning (ERP) system costing $77 million.

+Under Parfitt's management at the University of Technology Sydney, $1.5 million was spent on leadership coaching before cutting both jobs and courses..

+In late 2025, an overwhelming number of staff (95%) expressed no confidence in Parfitt's leadership in a survey conducted by the National Tertiary Education Union (NTEU).